 303 JAMA 1419-1420 (2010)

 Scholarly Commons Citation

 Gostin, Lawrence O. and Jacobson, Peter D., "Restoring Health to Health Reform" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 381.
+381.